 Julie Givans Voller, Research and Planning Strategist, Maricopa County Community College District

 Julie Givans Voller has over two decades of diverse academic advising and administrative experience, including working with exploratory students, liberal arts majors, and probation students at Arizona State, as well as occupational and transfer-bound students at Phoenix College.
 A member of NACADA since 1996, Julie co-founded the Pre-law Advising Interest Group and is a member of the Publications Advisory Board.
 She was co-editor and a contributing author to Beyond Foundations: Developing as a Master Advisor, and lead editor of Comprehensive Advisor Training and Professional Development: Practices that Deliver.

-Sara Ackerson, Academic Advisor, Carson College of Business, Washington State University
+Sara Ackerson, Academic and Career Advisor and Coordinator of Advising Learning Program, Washington State University

-In addition to her duties as an academic advisor in the Carson College of Business at Washington State University, Sara Ackerson serves as the WSU ACADA Professional Representative.
+In addition to her duties as an academic advisor in the Academic Success and Career Center at Washington State University, Sara Ackerson serves as the Coordinator of the Advisor Learning Program and WSUACADA President.
 She is the NACADA Region 8 Technology Coordinator and a member of the Academic Advising Technology commission.
-An active member of the NACADA Professional Development Committee, Sara brings to NACADA ten years of advising experience and has experience coordinating social media outreach, first year seminar programs, and transfer initiatives.
+An active member of the NACADA Professional Development Committee, Sara brings to NACADA ten years of advising experience and her current role focuses on creating advising training and development opportunities across the WSU system.